Getting Ready for the DDF Challenge

 If you take any diabetes-related medications (e.g., injected insulin, sulfonylureas or glipizide that encourage your pancreas to produce more insulin), you should pay particular attention to your blood glucose as you extend the time between meals.

-Because insulin works in your body to hold body fat and glycogen in storage, injecting insulin to reduce blood sugars can make it harder to lose unwanted body fat because it pushes your glucose lower, and you feel hungrier earlier.
+Because insulin works in your body to store body fat and glycogen, injecting insulin to reduce blood sugars can make it harder to lose unwanted body fat because it pushes your glucose lower, and you feel hungrier earlier.

-Excess-injected insulin causes your body to hold fat and glycogen in storage, making you hungrier.
-As your blood sugar reduces and your body starts to burn off your excess body fat stores, you may need to dial back your basal and bolus insulin.
+Excess injected insulin causes your body to hold fat and glycogen in storage, making you hungrier.
+As your blood sugar reduces and your body starts to burn off excess body fat stores, you may need to dial back your basal and bolus insulin.

-A predictable routine is critical, even more so if you take diabetes medications.
-If you radically change your eating pattern by skipping a whole day of eating or engaging in a multi-day fast, your insulin needs will plummet, and you will risk low blood glucose (hypoglycaemia).
-In contrast, Data-Driven Fasting will guide you to make incremental changes to your eating routine, which will allow you to dial back your medications slowly.
+A predictable routine is critical, especially if you take diabetes medications.
+If you radically change your eating pattern, your insulin needs will plummet, and you will risk low blood glucose (hypoglycaemia).
+However, Data-Driven Fasting will guide you to make incremental changes to your eating routine, allowing you to dial back your medications slowly.

 2.7 Will DDF Work If I Have Type 1 Diabetes?

-Data-Driven Fasting has been heavily inspired by watching my wife Monica’s closed-loop CGM-insulin pump system that adjusts insulin dosing based on blood sugar data from her CGM.
+Data-Driven Fasting has been heavily inspired by watching my wife and son’s closed-loop CGM-insulin pump system that adjusts insulin dosing based on blood sugar data from their CGMs.

 2.8 Should I Check My Ketones When Fasting?

-However, you don’t need to be measuring ketones to verify you are burning body fat.
-As your glucose decreases, you will be using more fat for fuel.
-If you are not overdoing your dietary fat intake, more of the fat you are using will be from your body.
+However, you don’t need to measure ketones to verify you are burning body fat.
+As your blood glucose reduces, your body will use less glucose and more fat for fuel.
+If you are not overdoing your dietary fat intake, more of that fat will be from your body.

-It’s also important to note that, especially over the longer term, elevated ketones are not a valuable indication of your fat burning!
-People who carry more muscle and are more metabolically healthy have more efficient monocarboxylate transporters, meaning that they can more effectively clear lactate and ketones from the blood.
+Over the longer term, elevated ketones are not a valuable indication of your fat burning!
+People who carry more muscle and are metabolically healthy have more efficient monocarboxylate transporters, meaning they can more effectively clear lactate and ketones from the blood.
 So, as your metabolic health improves, you will likely see your ketone levels decrease as the energy in your bloodstream from fat, glucose, and ketones all decrease.

-As shown in the chart below from Optimisers in our first Masterclass, people tend to see their blood ketone values increase for a few weeks.
-But after that, they continue to decrease as they continue to lose weight.
+The chart below shows that people tend to see their blood ketone values increase for a few weeks.
+But after that, ketones continue to decrease as they lose weight.

 2.9 I’ve Been Doing OMAD/ADF/EF.
 What Should I Do in Baselining?